 The result of procrastination is not only unnecessary stress, but it can diminish the learning benefit that you are supposed to receive from the assignment.

-My goal in writing this blog post is to help massage students and therapists who struggle with chronic procrastination to understand why they do this.
+The goal of this blog post is to help massage students and therapists who struggle with chronic procrastination to understand why they do this.
 Then I’ll offer some useful strategies that can help to overcome procrastination.

 What is procrastination?